varvaratou/puppeteer-webgl-ci/README.md

 [![Travis](https://travis-ci.org/munrocket/puppeteer-three.svg?branch=master)](https://travis-ci.org/munrocket/puppeteer-three)
 [![CircleCI](https://circleci.com/gh/munrocket/puppeteer-three.svg?style=svg)](https://circleci.com/gh/munrocket/puppeteer-three)

 This is not a library but real world exapmle in order to add WebGL automated testing with puppeteer in Three.js.
+Probably it's overcompicated and we can use `HeadlessExperimental.beginFrame`, but who cares if it works.

 |           Travis                        |            CircleCI                     |               Attempts               |
 |-----------------------------------------|-----------------------------------------|--------------------------------------|